About

 The castle serves as an early example of reinforced concrete and features forty-four rooms, over two hundred windows, and eighteen fireplaces.
 Fonthill Castle’s interior features Mercer’s renowned, hand-crafted ceramic tiles designed at the height of the Arts and Crafts movement.

-Fonthill Castle is open for guided one-hour tours.
-Due to its historic nature, Fonthill Castle has limited accessibility with steep stairs and narrow, uneven passages throughout the site.
-Please notify us if your group includes individuals with accessibility needs.
+Fonthill Castle is a unique historic site!
+It offers limited accessibility with steep stairs and narrow, uneven passages throughout the interior of the site.

 Learn more about Fonthill Castle.